U.K. Professional Clients

 The next step we take is to file articles of organization for your proposed company.
 We ensure that the articles include the following: -

-Coddan provides you with a registered agent as this is criteria in the state.
+Coddan provides you with a registered expert as this is criteria in the state.

-Every Arkansas LLC has to have an agent for the service of processes in the state.
+Every Arkansas LLC has to have an expert for the service of processes in the state.
 It can be an individual or a business entity that wants to accept the legal papers on the behalf of the LLC when it is sued.
-This agent must agree to accept the service of process on the behalf of that limited liability company before the designation.
-The laws also state that the registered agent has to be an individual resides full-time in Arkansas, or a business entity which is registered in Arkansas.
+This expert must agree to accept the service of process on the behalf of that limited liability company before the designation.
+The laws also state that the registered expert has to be an individual resides full-time in Arkansas, or a business entity which is registered in Arkansas.

 We are fully aware of procedural steps to register a limited liability company in the Arkansas region.
 We will also prepare an operating agreement on behalf of the prospective LLC.